cff29546/pzmap2dzi/README.md

 # Features

-- Supports both python 2 and python 3
-- HTML viewer for viewing the generated Deep Zoom image.
+- HTML viewer for viewing the generated Deep Zoom image in both isometric and top down
-- Various plant rendering configurations (snow, flower, tree size, etc.).
-- Supports multi-thread acceleration
-- Supports shared memory acceleration when building dzi pyramid (python 3.8+ only)
-- Supports resuming from a breakpoint
-- Supports room info rendering
-- Supports zombie heatmap rendering
-- Supports foraging zones rendering
-- Supports isometric view and top view rendering
-- Supports map grids in HTML viewer
-- Supports map objects rendering (car spawn zones, special zombie spawn zones, map story zones)
-- Supports render mod maps as switchable overlay
+- Render mod maps as switchable overlay
+- Featured overlay map: zombie-heatmap, foraging zones, story area, etc.
-- Supports save file trimmer to trim local saved games (server mode viewer only)
+- Tools for local saved games trimming
+- B42 basement viewer.
+And more...

+- Multi-thread acceleration
-- Tested with game version 41.78
+- Tested with game version 41.78.16 and 42.0.2 UNSTABLE on both python 2.7 and python 3.11

 # Requirement
 - **Storage**: The full output size of isometric map for game version 41.78 is around 450GB (or 2.5TB with lossless png format) and consists of 4M files.
 SSD is recommended as high I/O bandwidth can reduce render time.